azaz100/Asthma-Attack-Prediction-Model-A-Data-Driven-Approach-Using-SMOTE-and-Explainable-AI-/README.md

 ## 📖 About The Project

-[cite_start]Asthma is a chronic respiratory disease that affects millions of people worldwide, characterized by unpredictable and potentially life-threatening attacks[cite: 5]. [cite_start]Traditional methods for predicting attacks often fall short due to the complex interplay of genetic, environmental, and lifestyle factors[cite: 18].
+[cite_start]Asthma is a chronic respiratory disease that affects millions of people worldwide, characterized by unpredictable and potentially life-threatening attacks[cite: 24]. [cite_start]Traditional methods for predicting attacks often fall short due to the complex interplay of genetic, environmental, and lifestyle factors[cite: 37].

-[cite_start]This project leverages machine learning to create a robust predictive model that can provide early warnings for asthma exacerbations[cite: 22]. [cite_start]By analyzing a diverse dataset, our model identifies critical patterns and risk factors[cite: 328]. [cite_start]To move beyond "black-box" predictions, we employ **SHAP (SHapley Additive exPlanations)** and **LIME (Local Interpretable Model-agnostic Explanations)** to make the model's reasoning transparent, building trust and facilitating its adoption in clinical decision-making[cite: 329, 216].
+[cite_start]This project leverages machine learning to create a robust predictive model that can provide early warnings for asthma exacerbations[cite: 41].
+By analyzing a diverse dataset, our model identifies critical patterns and risk factors. [cite_start]To move beyond "black-box" predictions, we employ **SHAP (SHapley Additive exPlanations)** and **LIME (Local Interpretable Model-agnostic Explanations)** to make the model's reasoning transparent, building trust and facilitating its adoption in clinical decision-making[cite: 29, 53, 55].

 ### Key Features ✨
-* [cite_start]**High-Accuracy Prediction**: The final Random Forest model achieves an accuracy of **97.58%** on the test set[cite: 9, 223].
+* [cite_start]**High-Accuracy Prediction**: The final Random Forest model achieves an accuracy of **97.58%** on the test set[cite: 28, 242].
-* [cite_start]**Data-Driven Approach**: Utilizes a comprehensive dataset including patient history, demographics, and environmental data like Air Quality Index (AQI) and temperature[cite: 24, 6].
+* [cite_start]**Data-Driven Approach**: Utilizes a comprehensive dataset including patient history, demographics, and environmental data like Air Quality Index (AQI) and temperature[cite: 25, 43].
-* [cite_start]**Imbalanced Data Handling**: Implements the **Synthetic Minority Over-sampling Technique (SMOTE)** to effectively address class imbalance between attack and non-attack instances, preventing model bias[cite: 29, 140].
+* [cite_start]**Imbalanced Data Handling**: Implements the **Synthetic Minority Over-sampling Technique (SMOTE)** to effectively address class imbalance between attack and non-attack instances, preventing model bias[cite: 26, 48, 159].
-* [cite_start]**Intelligent Feature Selection**: A Random Forest Regressor is used to identify and select the top 10 most influential features, optimizing model performance and reducing noise[cite: 141, 150].
+* [cite_start]**Intelligent Feature Selection**: A Random Forest Regressor is used to identify and select the top 10 most influential features, optimizing model performance and reducing noise[cite: 160, 169, 171].
-* [cite_start]**Dual-XAI Framework**: Integrates both SHAP for global feature importance and LIME for case-specific prediction explanations, offering a complete view of the model's behavior[cite: 216, 218].
+* [cite_start]**Dual-XAI Framework**: Integrates both SHAP for global feature importance and LIME for case-specific prediction explanations, offering a complete view of the model's behavior[cite: 29, 53, 235].

 ---